List of Tohoku Initiatives

 Ishinomaki Lab

-Architecture / Building, Local NPO / Grassroot
+Architecture / Building, Not-for-Profit Initiative

 Based in: Ishinomaki